mirkomaggioni/BaseSPA/README.md

 ## Controllers creation

-Create Blogs ODataController and Posts ODataController, remove useless ApiController<br/>
+* Create Blogs ODataController and Posts ODataController, remove useless ApiController
-Add the route configuration in Startup.cs file; the configuration is specified in the ODataController if it was created with scaffolding<br/>
+* Add the route configuration in Startup.cs file; the configuration is specified in the ODataController if it was created with scaffolding
-With postman check some calls like these:<br/>
+* With postman check some calls like these:

 ## Tests with Postman

-/odata/$metadata<br/>
+* /odata/$metadata
-/odata/Blogs<br/>
+* /odata/Blogs
-/odata/Blogs(guid'cad6651d-7a2c-434b-883b-cbd3ab5d57c8')<br/>
+* /odata/Blogs(guid'cad6651d-7a2c-434b-883b-cbd3ab5d57c8')
-/odata/Posts<br/>
+* /odata/Posts
-/odata/Posts(guid'cad6651d-7a2c-434b-883b-cbd3ab5d57c3')?$expand=Blog<br/>
+* /odata/Posts(guid'cad6651d-7a2c-434b-883b-cbd3ab5d57c3')?$expand=Blog
-/odata/Posts(guid'cad6651d-7a2c-434b-883b-cbd3ab5d57c3')?$expand=Blog&$select=Title,Content,Blog/Url<br/>
+* /odata/Posts(guid'cad6651d-7a2c-434b-883b-cbd3ab5d57c3')?$expand=Blog&$select=Title,Content,Blog/Url

 # Dependency Injection with Autofac